When Physical Layer Key Generation Meets RIS: Opportunities, Challenges, and Road Ahead: Introduction

-Physical layer key generation (PLKG) is a promising technology to extract symmetric keys from wireless channel fading in a plug-and-play manner \cite{8883129}.
+Physical layer key generation (PLKG) is a promising technology to extract symmetric keys from wireless fading channel in a plug-and-play manner \cite{8883129}.
 Specifically, the PLKG is based on short-term channel reciprocity, spatial channel uniqueness and intrinsic channel randomness, which require no public key infrastructure (PKI).
-From the perspective of information-theoretical security, PLKG is the most promising scheme to achieve Shannon's perfect encryption.
-The standard process of PLKG includes channel probing, quantization, information reconciliation and privacy amplification, which can be described as follows; \begin{itemize} \item \textit{Channel probing}: Based on the short-term channel reciprocity in time division duplex (TDD) systems, the legitimate users transmit the pilot sequences accordingly to estimate the channel and collect the channel probing characteristics, such as the received signal strength (RSS) and channel state information (CSI). \item \textit{Quantization}: The legitimate users independently quantify the channel characteristics into binary bit sequences, which are used as raw key sequences.
-Due to the quantization accuracy and channel intrinsic randomness, there are some mismatched bits in the raw key. \item \textit{Information reconciliation}: The legitimate users negotiate the possible bit disagreements between each other by using an error correcting code, i.e., low density parity check (LDPC) code or principle component analysis, etc. \item \textit{Privacy amplification}: To remove the possible information leakage in public negotiation, the final symmetric key is distilled from the discussed raw key sequences via the hash function, which completes the PLKG process. \end{itemize}
+From the perspective of information-theoretical security, PLKG stands out as one of the most promising scheme for achieving Shannon's perfect encryption.
+The standard process of PLKG can be described as follows: \begin{itemize} \item \textit{Channel probing}: Based on the short-term channel reciprocity in time division duplex (TDD) systems, the legitimate users transmit their pilot sequences accordingly to estimate the channel and collect the channel probing characteristics, such as the received signal strength (RSS) and channel state information (CSI). \item \textit{Quantization}: The legitimate users independently quantify the channel features into binary bit sequences, which are used as raw bit sequences.
+Due to the quantization accuracy, noise and imperfect synchronization, etc, there are some mismatched bits in the raw sequences. \item \textit{Information reconciliation}: The legitimate users negotiate the possible bit disagreements between each other by using an error correcting code, i.e., low density parity check (LDPC) code or principle component analysis, etc. Then, we obtain the raw key sequences. \item \textit{Privacy amplification}: To remove the possible information leakage in public negotiation, the final symmetric key is distilled from the discussed raw key sequences via the hash function, which completes the PLKG process. \end{itemize}